Our program is one of few in the country that combines exercise and nutrition sciences into a single degree.

-- graduate credit for at least 35 semester hours;
+- Graduate credit for at least 32 semester hours

-- credit for at least 29 of the 35 semester hours required for degree completion must be earned at the University of Montevallo unless approved by the Dean;
+- Credit for at least 29 of the total semester hours required for degree completion must be earned at the University of Montevallo unless approved by the Dean

-- a cumulative overall GPA of at least 3.0 on all courses attempted, including transfer courses; and
+- Cumulative overall GPA of at least 3.0 on all courses attempted, including transfer courses

 Students will be able to choose between an internship experience coupled with comprehensive exams or a thesis to complete their graduate work.
 The thesis will require 6 credit hours of study, while the internship will carry a 3 hour credit.
 It is our intention to assign 90 contact hours to the internship experience (30 contact hours per credit hour) at a program-approved internship location.